• Skip to primary navigation

 Brown rice and chickpea salad is colorful and filling.

-Maftoul Salad or vegan beetroot salad with walnuts are both great sides too.
+Vegan beetroot salad with walnuts or cucumber carrot salad are all great sides too.

 Kachumber Salad - a fresh Southern Asian salad